-^{7.} In the baseline survey, half of the sample were randomly selected to be asked about their agriculture knowledge, while the other half were asked about their agricultural practices.
+7. In the baseline survey, half of the sample were randomly selected to be asked about their agriculture knowledge, while the other half were asked about their agricultural practices.

 Rice is the main crop grown in the Kharif season for nearly all farmers (94-96%), with an average cultivation area of 0.9-1 hectare.
 Agricultural plots in this region are highly fragmented: farmers cultivate rice on multiple small plots (Das 2012; Rice-based Cropping Systems, n.d.).
 The primary rice plot is on average 0.14 hectares and accounts for less than 15% of the total cultivation area at baseline.
 This means that an average farmer cultivates more than five parcels of land.
-The average of farmers' self-reported total rice yields in the Kharif 2020-2021 season are 2,952 kg/ha and 3,246 kg/ha among Cohort 1 and 2 farmers, respectively, somewhat higher than the state average of 2,607 kg/ha (Planning, Convergence Department, and Statistics 2023).
+The average of farmers' self-reported total rice yields in the Kharif 2020-2021 season are 2,952 kg/ha and 3,246 kg/ha among Cohort 1 and 2 farmers, respectively, somewhat higher than the state average of 2,730 kg/ha (Planning and Convergence Department, Directorate of Economics and Statistics 2021).
 The average profits are Rs 10,165 (US\$137) for Cohort 1 farmers and Rs 8,366 (US\$113) for Cohort 2 farmers - obtained by multiplying the reported harvest with the panchayat-level median sales price minus the reported production cost.